yamcs/yamcs-studio/docs/widgets/_props/maximum.rst

 Maximum (``maximum``)
-    The upper limit on the scale.
+    The upper limit of the widget.